Social Emotional Learning In Times Of Pandemics & Disruption

 Due to the pandemic situation students are facing learning loss that is very critical.
 The situation could be described as almost two years of learning loss as in many countries students have not attended school for a year and are being automatically promoted to the next grade.
 (Anir Chowdhury, Policy Advisor, Access To Information Program, Bangladesh).
+Many children didn’t only miss out on learning new material during the pandemic.
+They also forgot some of the basic skills they previously learned.
 For primary school children, this means that they will be missing out on crucial formative years of their education, not just academically, but perhaps more importantly, the essential social emotional aspects.
 This can lead to feelings of confusion, loss of self confidence/esteem, demotivation and general apathy toward studies.

 In the case of students who have not had access to learning during the pandemic owing to socio-economic reasons or gender (2020 will see approximately 12.5 million child marriages according to Save The Children’s Global Girlhood Report, 2020), this presents an even deeper problem.
 This can give rise to bullying, and discrimination which will lead to greater demotivation in school.
 As our students and teachers re-enter classrooms, we need to motivate them not just with academics but speak to their hearts and minds to inspire them using engaging pedagogical techniques and making them active participants in their own learning.